 Equipment may vary slightly for individual classes.

+How Can Parents help?
 Students always have work to complete in English:

 - Ensure 20 minutes half an hour of reading occurs six nights a week - Assist students in time management in completion of homework and assessment tasks